Luke460/steering-wheel-master/readme.md

 [***Steering Wheel Master***](https://github.com/Luke460/steering-wheel-master/releases) is a useful tool that helps to improve the behavior of your steering wheel by aggregating data and eliminating reading errors, dead zones and clipping problems.

 This application is free and open source.
-The development was born to help the simracers community get the most out of their steering wheels, regardless of the price range of the hardware.
+The development was born to help the simracers community get the most out of their steering wheels, regardless the price range of the hardware.

 This procedure uses as input a ***force feedback calibration file***, and by processing it, is able to produce a customizable lookup table (or ***lut file***).